Privacy Policy

 1. Who We Are

-Silux Chat Ltd ("Silux Chat", "we", "us", "our") is the data controller for the personal data collected through our website at www.siluxchat.com and our Smart Chatbot and live chat platform (the "Service").
+Silux Control UK Ltd T/A Silux Chat ("Silux Chat", "we", "us", "our") is the data controller for the personal data collected through our website at www.siluxchat.com and our Smart Chatbot and live chat platform (the "Service").

 We are registered in England and Wales.
 Our principal place of business is in Chesterfield, S43 3QE, United Kingdom.